Venantius Fortunatus: Life

 Fortunatus eventually moved to Metz in the spring of 566, probably with the specific intention of becoming a poet at the Merovingian Court.
 It was there his successful career really began.
 To reach Metz, he took a winding route, passing through four modern countries: Italy, Austria, Germany and France.
 Fortunatus himself explains two entirely different reasons for this route.
-Describing the first reason, he “portrays himself in the guise of a wandering minstrel, his journey just one in a series of adventures.”
-The second reason is more religious, explaining in his Vita S. Martini that he took this route to worship at the shrine of St Martin in Tours, visiting other shrines as he went.
+For one, he "portrays himself in the guise of a wandering minstrel, his journey just one in a series of adventures."
+The second reason he offers is more religious, and we see him explaining in his Vita S. Martini that he took this route to venerate St Martin at his shrine in Tours, visiting other shrines as he went.

-Fortunatus’ arrival in Metz coincides with the marriage of King Sigibert and Queen Brunhild, and at the ceremony he performed a celebration poem for the entire court.
+Fortunatus' arrival in Metz coincided with the marriage of King Sigibert and Queen Brunhild, and at the ceremony he performed a celebration poem for the entire court.
 After this incident, Fortunatus had many noble patrons, as well as bishops, who wished him to write poetry for them.
 About a year after he arrived in Metz, Fortunatus travelled to the court of King Charibert, Sigibert's brother, in Paris, and stayed there until Charibert's death in 567 or 568.
-Due to danger presented by King Chilperic, brother of Sigibert and Charibert, Fortunatus had to move south to Tours, returning to Sigibert's lands.
+Due to the danger represented by King Chilperic, brother to Sigibert and Charibert, Fortunatus had to travel south to Tours, returning to Sigibert's lands.
 From there, he ventured to Poitiers where he met Radegund.
 They became close friends, and Fortunatus wrote many poems in her honour and in support of her political campaigns.

-Fortunatus had made another great friendship in Tours and Poitiers: with Gregory of Tours, who was installed as Bishop of Tours in 573, from whom Fortunatus also received patronage.
-In 580, Fortunatus wrote a poem defending Gregory against treasonous charges placed upon him at Chilperic's court.

-After the death of Sigibert, and that of Chilperic, Fortunatus moved to Childebert’s court in Poitiers.
-Childebert was Sigibert’s son.
-Sometime around 576, he was ordained into the church.
-He stayed there until around the year 599-600, when he was appointed Bishop of Poitiers, to replace Plato, Bishop of Poitiers.
-Fortunatus died in the early 7th century.
-He was called a saint after his death, but was never formally canonized.
+Fortunatus had made another great friendship in Tours and Poitiers.
+This was with Gregory of Tours, who was installed as Bishop of Tours in 573, and from whom Fortunatus received patronage.
+In 580, Fortunatus wrote a poem defending Gregory against charges of treason made against him at Chilperic's court.
+Following the deaths of both Sigibert and Chilperic, Fortunatus moved to the court which Childebert, was Sigibert's son, had established at Poitiers.
+Around the year 576, Fortunatus receiced ordination.
+He stayed in Poitiers until around the year 599-600, when he was appointed Bishop of Poitiers, to in succession to Bishop Plato.
+He was to die in the early years of the 7th century.
+Though it would appear that nothing resembling a modern canonization ever took place, after his death he acquired the title of saint.
+Moreover, the latest official edition of the Roman Martyrology commemorates Venantius Fortunatus as a saint under the date of 14 December.